Stunitz/remote-touchless/README.md

 Build and run server
   - npm run start

-The copy and paste the url on the client device to control
+Then copy and paste the url on the client device to control your machine